tillsteinbach/VWsFriend/README.md

 * Deploy datasource and dashboard as grafana app (allows better control)
 * More dashboards (also for other cars)
 * Also add Homekit configuration to ioBroker
+* Change update frequency based on the cars state (more often when car is online)

 ## Known Issues
 * Does not show the nice picture of the car due to unclear license.
 Need to make a picture on my own when having time